1991–92 Denver Nuggets season

 The 1991–92 Denver Nuggets season was the 16th season for the Denver Nuggets in the National Basketball Association, and their 25th season as a franchise.
 The Nuggets received the fourth overall pick in the 1991 NBA draft, and selected 7' 2" center Dikembe Mutombo out of Georgetown University, and also selected shooting guard Mark Macon out of Temple University with the eighth overall pick, which was acquired from the Washington Bullets via trade; Mutombo was a native of Zaire, and spoke nine languages (English, French, Portuguese, Spanish, and five African dialects).
 The team also re-signed former Nuggets guard Walter Davis after a brief stint with the Portland Trail Blazers, and acquired Winston Garland from the Los Angeles Clippers.

-With the addition of Mutombo, the Nuggets showed improvement with an 8–8 start to the regular season, then holding a 17–26 record at the end of January.
-However, in the second half of the season, the Nuggets struggled losing nine consecutive games between February and March, then posting an 11-game losing streak near the end of the season.
-The Nuggets lost 32 of their final 39 games of the season, and finished in fourth place in the Midwest Division with a 24–58 record.
+With the addition of Mutombo, Macon and Garland, the Nuggets showed improvement playing around .500 in winning percentage with an 8–8 start to the regular season.
+However, the team soon fell below .500, and later on held a 17–29 record at the All-Star break.
+The Nuggets struggled posting a six-game losing streak between January and February, then posted a nine-game losing streak between February and March, and then posted an 11-game losing streak between March and April.
+The Nuggets lost 29 of their final 36 games of the season after the All-Star break, and finished in fourth place in the Midwest Division with a 24–58 record.